ibamusan/Insight-Analysis-on-Airline-Passenger-Satisfaction/README.md

 In conclusion, Dorset airline can create a superior customer experience and foster long-term loyalty among its passengers by addressing the critical factors identified in the analysis which emphasises the importance of understanding passenger satisfaction and offers actionable recommendations for the airline to improve its satisfaction rating.

 Contributors:
-Joseph Egena
+Joseph Egena,
-Ebube Nwachukwu
+Ebube Nwachukwu,
-Benigna Anyaeche
+Benigna Anyaeche,
-Ibrahim Amusan
+Ibrahim Amusan, and
 Yemisi Akinlotu